Russia fires missiles across Ukraine, cements gains in east

 Lysychansk and Sievierodonetsk have been the focal point of a Russian offensive aimed at capturing all of the Donbas and destroying the Ukrainian military defending it — the most capable and battle-hardened segment of the country’s armed forces.

 Russian bombardment has reduced most of Sievierodonetsk to rubble and cut its population from 100,000 to 10,000.
-Some Ukrainian troops were holed up in the huge Azot chemical factory on the city’s edge.
-A separatist representative, Ivan Filiponenko, said forces evacuated 800 civilians from the plant during the night, Interfax reported.
+The last Ukrainian troops had holed up in the huge Azot chemical plant on the city’s edge, along with hundreds of civilians.
+A separatist representative, Ivan Filiponenko, said earlier Saturday that its forces evacuated 800 civilians from the plant during the night, Interfax reported.

 After Haidai said Friday that Ukrainian forces had begun retreating from Sievierodonetsk, military analyst Oleg Zhdanov said some of the troops were heading for Lysychansk.
 But Russian moves to cut off Lysychansk will give those retreating troops little respite.